xinwenfu/GenCyber/DigitalSignature/README.md

 <img src="../Imgs/SubjectCertificate.png" width=400>

 Click the tab of *Details* within the CA's information Window and see detailed info.
+For example, click *Public key* to see the actual public key.

 <img src="../Imgs/SubjectCertificateDetails.png" width=512>